0

 Apart from that, here are some more reasons to build Telegram mini apps now:

-- Subscriptions and Stars – Mini Apps can sell subscriptions through Telegram Stars.
+• Subscriptions and Digital Goods – Mini Apps can sell subscriptions through Telegram Stars, opening up more business model options with recurring payments.

 Telegram mini apps examples